Monthly Travel Indicators Summary - September 2024

 Macroeconomic

-• Inflation for the month was 3.5%, up slightly for the second month in a row.
-The national average retail price for a gallon of gas was $3.54 (vs. $3.33 the previous month).
-The California equivalent price was $4.83 (vs. $4.54 the preceding month).
+- Inflation remained below the 3% mark declining to 2.4% in September.
+The national average retail price for a gallon of gas was $3.34 (vs. $3.51 the previous month).
+The California equivalent price was $4.57 (up slightly compared to $4.45 the preceding month).

-• The University of Michigan tracked U.S. consumer sentiment on the economy to 79.4, up from the 76.9 measurement in February.
+- The University of Michigan tracked U.S. consumer sentiment on the economy to 69, up slightly from the measurement in August.

 Consumer Sentiment

-• A third of American travelers (33%) felt optimistic about their current financial situation relative to a year ago (California residents were more optimistic at 42%).
-They are even more confident about their future economic situation (48% of the U.S. and 55% of California residents expect more positive).
+- A third of American travelers (33%) felt optimistic about their current financial situation relative to a year ago (California residents were more optimistic at 37%, but down from 41% prior month).
+However, they were more confident about their future economic situation (48% of the U.S. and 51% of California residents expect more positive).

-• American travelers were excited about future travel, with 87% of U.S. travelers (and 90% of California residents) saying they were excited about leisure travel in the next 12 months.
+- American travelers were excited about future travel, with 90% of U.S. travelers (and 90% of California residents) saying they were excited about leisure travel in the next 12 months.
+The U.S. figure was a record for Future Partners’ tracking.
+A comparable 90% (U.S.) and 92% (California)of travel consumers have 1+ leisure trips planned in the next 12 months.

 Lodging